hymkor/lispect/README.md

   The path to the Lispect executable.
 - `*match*` (formerly `MATCH`, now deprecated)[^1]
   The matched string in an `(expect*)` block.
-- `(catch TAG-FORM FORM...)` and `(throw TAG-FORM RESULT-FORM)`
-    - Non-local exits.
-See also [ISLISP draft - 14.7.
-Non-local exits](https://islisp-dev.github.io/ISLispHyperDraft/islisp-v23.html#non_local_exits)
-- `(block TAG FORM...)` and `(return-from TAG VALUE)`
-    - Defines a block with a tag TAG. `(return-from TAG VALUE)` exits from the block early, returning VALUE.
-Useful for controlling flow within a section of code without exiting the entire script.
 - `(apply FUNCTION ARG-LIST)`
     - Calls FUNCTION with arguments supplied as a list ARG-LIST.
       Useful when the number of arguments is dynamic or collected in a list.